prithviraj-jadeja/prithviraj-site/README.md

+# This is a portfolio

-This is a personla portfolio in making any suggestion is welcomed
+This is a personal portfolio in making any suggestion is welcomed